Marine forest, a strategic project of Redeia

 Serra Gelada

-On 25 and 26 September, we will present the platform at a scientific seminar we are organising in the bay of Pollença to discuss the threats faced by marine ecosystems and to suggest potential solutions.
-The event will bring together institutions, public administrations, the scientific community, NGOs, and marine conservation foundations.
+On 25 and 26 September 2024, at the military airfield in the Bay of Pollença, Mallorca, Redeia introduced the Marine Forest platform during a Scientific Seminar where around one hundred experts discussed the main threats facing marine ecosystems and proposed potential solutions.
+The event was attended by institutions, public administrations, companies, the scientific community, NGOs, and marine conservation foundations.

 Why do we need to protect marine ecosystems?